-[Note: World languages programs should be developed and implemented to acknowledge and reinforce the language proficiency and cultural awareness that non-English language speakers already possess and encourage students' proficiency in multiple world languages.
+[Note: The school district must use the current world languages standards developed by the American Council on the Teaching of Foreign Languages.
+World languages programs should be developed and implemented to acknowledge and reinforce the language proficiency and cultural awareness that non-English language speakers already possess and encourage students' proficiency in multiple world languages.
 Programs also must encompass indigenous American Indian languages and cultures, among other world languages and cultures.
-School districts may award Minnesota World Language Proficiency Certificates or Minnesota World Language High Achievement Certificates consistent with Minnesota Statutes section 120B.022, Subd.
-1.]
+School districts may award Minnesota World Language Proficiency Certificates consistent with Minnesota Statutes section 120B.022.]

-- B. The basic instructional program shall include all courses required for each grade level by the Minnesota Department of Education (MDE) and all courses required in all elective subject areas.
-The instructional approach will be nonsexist and multicultural. - C. Elementary and middle schools shall offer at least three, and require at least two, of the following four art areas: dance, music, theater, and visual arts.
-High schools
+- B. The basic instructional program shall include all courses required for each grade level by the Minnesota Department of Education (MDE) and courses required in all elective subject areas.
+The instructional approach will be nonsexist and multicultural. - C. Public elementary and middle schools must offer at least three and require at least two, of the following four art areas: dance, music, theater, and visual arts.
+High schools shall offer at least three, and require at least one, of the following five arts areas: dance, media arts, music, theater, and visual arts. - D. The school district must establish and regularly review its own standards for career and technical education (CTE) programs.
+Standards must align with CTE frameworks developed by the Department of Education, standards developed by national CTE organizations, or recognized industry standards.